Research

 Our research interprets patterns of economic, business and social life to foster new theories and ideas and develop recommendations for public policy and business innovations.
 We seek to deepen understanding of how markets, business organisations and social institutions evolve over time.

-In the most recent REF cycle (2021), 81% of our research was deemed world-leading and internationally excellent.
-We are proud of our vibrant, diverse and supportive research culture at Queen's Management School and our contributions to society and the economy.
-Looking forward, we have ambitious plans to developing our research centres, build our international networks, facilitate research engagement and impact, and transform our PhD programme, whilst building on our key strengths.
-Dr Chris Colvin
+We are proud of our diverse and supportive research culture and our contributions to society and the economy.
+Looking forward, we have ambitious plans to build our international networks, facilitate research engagement and impact, and transform our PhD programme.
+Professor John Turner

 of our research is world-leading and internationally excellent